defaultxr/xr-abstractions/README.md

 `adsr` - same as `adsr~`, but outputs messages instead of audio signal.

+`aline~` - automatic line. like `line~` but floats don't jump, they start a line whose time is provided by the first argument.

+`aline` - automatic line. like `line` but floats don't jump, they start a line whose time is provided by the first argument.

 `amap` - advanced version of `map`. has more features like random selection, insertion, deletion, and dumping the contents.

 `anaseq` - a sequencer made of vertical sliders; supports saving, loading, multiple patterns and more.